 Every state maintains a record of someone’s criminal background.
 These online databases are all connected and you can track criminal histories from other states.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know the county, and in the event that the crime was in a different state, you might have to pay for a more complete search.

 A criminal history search you will find out if someone has been arrested, charged, or convicted for these crimes:

 - Driving Under the Influence (DUI).

 - Drug offenses.